Last update: Jun 02, 2023 18:57 p.m. EDT

 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Secretary of State for Colorado or contacting your local election office.
+- Learn more by visiting the Colorado Secretary of State's website or contacting your local election office.

 - Please fill out and send back your ballot as soon as you receive it.